aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_02_StabilityAnalysis.md

  dt < \frac{2dx}{c}
 \end{equation}

-we can avoid instability of the numerical scheme when using the forward Euler method with backward first-order finite differentiation.
-Even if the method does not blow up, it does not mean that you would get an accurate physical solution when using a large time step.
+we can avoid exponential blow up of the solution for $t\rightarrow \infty$ when using the forward Euler method with backward first-order finite differentiation.
+However, even if the method does not blow up, it does not mean that we would get an accurate physical solution when fullfilling the above criteria.
+Errors can still experience very large transient growth at finite times and this necessary condition is not sufficient to ensure a proper solution to our problem.
+This ultimately boils down to the fact that the matrix $A$ is highly non-normal.
+For the present scheme, the proper criteria to adopt is $dt < \frac{dx}{c}$ \cite{leveque2007}.
 Go back to the previous notebook and check that this criteria was indeed satisfied.
-Run again the simulation with $dt > \displaystyle\frac{2dx}{c}$ and check what happens.
+Run again the simulation with $dt > \displaystyle\frac{dx}{c}$ and check what happens.

 The non-dimensional number,